sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

      PORT: 3306

-## add external ip not part of the cluster , see abobe
+add external ip not part of the cluster , see above:

-## EGRESS: what if nrtwork egress from the DB to the backup server
+EGRESS: what if network egress from the DB to the backup server:

 apiVersion: networking.k8s.io/v1
 kind: NetworkPolicy